Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 Desember 2024 04.22.49 UTC
+- WIB: Jumat, 20 Desember 2024 05.26.02 UTC
-- WITA: Jumat, 20 Desember 2024 05.22.49 UTC
+- WITA: Jumat, 20 Desember 2024 06.26.02 UTC
-- WIT: Jumat, 20 Desember 2024 06.22.49 UTC
+- WIT: Jumat, 20 Desember 2024 07.26.02 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: motivational
+Kategori: funny